How Do You Know If You Need Transmission Fluid?

 6. Whining noise coming from the transmission

-The clutch packs and other components of the automatic transmission wear over time and they start clogging up the screen where the transmission fluid pump suck in the fluid and forms air bubbles.
+The clutch packs and other components of the automatic transmission wear over time and they start clogging up the screen where the transmission fluid pump sucks in the fluid and forms air bubbles.
 At this point, there is not enough transmission fluid circulating inside the transmission and as a result, you can hear a whining noise coming from the transmission.

-The whining noise that transmission produce can be very similar to the noise that a bad power steering pump makes.
+The whining noise that transmission produces can be very similar to the noise that a bad power steering pump makes.
 So, the best way to check and confirm that the noise is coming from your transmission is to sit in the car while it runs and turn the steering wheel left and right.
 If the noise amplifies as you turn the steering wheel, then it is the pump.

 However, if the noise continues with the same intensity, your transmission is making a whining noise because of the low lubrication.
 At this point, you can add more transmission fluid and see if that will make the sound go away.